yury-chislov/demo/docs/Get_Started.md

     * `./gradlew test -PchromeBrowserSuite` to run tests with Chrome browser
     * `./gradlew test -PfirefoxBrowserSuite` to run tests with Firefox browser
-    * `./gradlew test -PcrossBrowserSuite`     to run tests with all three browsers
+    * `./gradlew test -PcrossBrowserSuite`     to run tests with both browsers

     It is highly recommended to run with `--info` to have all passing test steps and another useful information in your console!

- *NOTE* For Windows console gradlew command runs without `./`

     _Example:_ **`gradlew test -PchromeBrowserSuite --info`**

     *NOTE* The first time you run the test suite from the console, it may take some time, because it will download and compile all the necessary components.

 ## Process to create Allure report
-#####The best way to see a test report is to run "Allure Report"
+##### The best way to see a test report is to run "Allure Report"

 1. Run Allure report creation: `gradlew allureReport` This will create test report information in the following directories: